 On this course, you'll:

-- Learn from experts in the School of Pharmacy and Biomedical Sciences, and the School of Health Sciences and Social Work
+- Learn from experts in the School of Pharmacy and Biomedical Sciences, and the School of Health and Care Professions

 - Get hands-on experience in clinical examination and history taking

 - Study topics including pharmacology and therapeutics for prescribers, clinical skills for prescribers, and professional aspects of prescribing

 - Improve your counselling and consultation skills in our practice dispensary facilities, where you'll consult with patient actors

 - Build on your clinical simulation expertise in our clinical skills suite, featuring both CAE and Laerdal human patient simulators

 - Be supported by experienced clinical pharmacists as you develop your competencies portfolio